MyPureCloud/developer-center-blog/source/2017-08-10-evolving-the-contact-lookup-api/index.html.markdown

     - Had the changes to the mid-tier required major changes for API consumers, we probably wouldn't have done them.
 Putting a unifying layer between changes to backend services frees us to iterate much more quickly than we otherwise would be able.

 - **Purpose built solutions tend to work better than general purpose ones**
   - Elasticsearch certainly has the feature set to satisfy the need, but isn't really what it was built for.
-Adding a purpose built solution designed around a particular access patterns and requirements gives a lot more flexibility now and in the future.
+Adding a purpose built solution designed around a particular access pattern and set of requirements gives a lot more flexibility now and in the future.

 - **Security, privacy, and compliance make everything harder - so do it up front**
   - There is no way around it, if your product fails in the area of security, it won't be a product for very long.
 The final implementation required security considerations to be addressed up front and the success really hinged on us doing it correctly.